in The City of Brotherly Love...

 MASTERING MANUAL MODE

-To level the playing field, I want to make sure that all attendees are relatively comfortable with their camera settings before we get to Tuesday morning.
-If anyone who’s attending wants to get on the phone with me before the weekend, I will be happy to walk you through your settings.
+To level the playing field, I want to make sure that all attendees are relatively comfortable with their camera settings before we get to the first day of shooting.
+If anyone who’s attending wants to get on the phone with me before the workshop, I will be happy to walk you through your settings.

 You'll be asked to watch (or review) my 60-minute "F-stops, Shutter Speeds, and ISO Made Easy" training in advance of the workshop.

-Also, I will be available on location during the day on Monday, November 26th, for anyone who wants to be among the first to arrive so that I can sit down with you to demystify your camera settings.
-The first 5 people to register will be guaranteed an individual session, and other sessions will be “first come, first served” (individual or small group by camera brand) as time allows.
+Also, I will be available on location during the day on the first day for anyone who wants to be among the first to arrive so that I can sit down with you to demystify your camera settings.
 A basic knowledge of the exposure triangle and a rough understanding of how to take a light reading is going to go a long way here.
+(Time for these sessions is limited, so register and arrive early to take advantage of this bonus - the first 6 attendees to register for the workshop will be guaranteed an individual slot for these sessions.
+All others will be held on a first-come, first-served basis individually or in groups by camera type as time allows.)

-On the other hand, for some students, coming to grips with their cameras settings over the course of the workshop may be the huge personal milestone they’ve been dreaming of.
+On the other hand, for some students, coming to grips with their cameras settings over the course of the weekend may be the huge personal milestone they’ve been dreaming of reaching.
 It’s all good, believe me.
-My point is this: I want to help you before the workshop really gets going so we can maximize our time shooting photographs and telling stories.
+My point is this: I want to help you before the weekend really gets going so we can maximize our time shooting photographs and telling stories.

 I want your pictures to say something about how you feel about the world and the people you're with.
 That attitude is going to result in the very best family photos when you get home.

-Storytelling with a camera is an art and you will not leave the workshop having mastered it, believe me.
+Storytelling with a camera is an art and you will not leave the weekend having mastered it, believe me.
 But your ability to be a visual communicator will grow and flourish.

-Essentially, we’re all going to photograph the same barns, trees, landscapes, people and views but, as all great storytellers know, the story is in the telling.
+Essentially, we’re all going to photograph the same buildings, streets, vineyards, people and views but, as all great storytellers know, the story is in the telling.
 This is a profound lesson to learn as a photographer.

 It's not about being self-centered, it’s actually the opposite.
 It’s about sharing your vision with the world.
 It’s what we photographers do.

-A couple of weeks or so after the workshop we’ll have a followup session via webinar for a final overview of the experience, review of your photos and editing lessons.
+A couple of weeks or so after the workshop we'll have a follow-up session via webinar for a final overview of the weekend, review of your photos and editing lessons.

 You'll be asked to evaluate and edit your collection of photographs during the week following the workshop and submit a sample of them for my review with the group.
 We'll discuss content, technique, composition, and storytelling and I'll demonstrate editing techniques in Lightroom.